-With summer ending in Lincoln, now is a good time to get ahead on air conditioner maintenance.
+With summer coming to an end in Lincoln, now is a good time to get a kick start on air conditioner maintenance.

-If you haven’t washed it recently, it could be full of dust and yard refuse.
-This accumulation can decrease your unit’s efficiency and cause it to break down.
-Or make it wear out sooner.
+If you haven’t cleaned it this year, it could be blocked with dust and yard refuse.
+This accumulation can reduce your unit’s efficiency and cause it to malfunction.
+Or wear it down faster.

-We advise having your air conditioning system professionally maintained once a year.
+We advise having your air conditioning system professionally serviced annually.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility bills.
+A clean unit can be more energy efficient, which could save you money on energy expenses.

-Routine AC maintenance also helps our technicians spot and take care of slight issues before they turn into costly problems.
+Regular AC maintenance also helps our technicians locate and address small issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing